robotframework/robotframework-RFCP-syllabus/basics-4-suite_structure.md

 ## SUITE STRUCTURE

 Test cases are created in suite files, which can be organized into directories.
 These files and directories create a hierarchical test suite structure.
-Test suite directories can be initialized with initilization files. [[User Guide: Creating test suites][UG Creating test suites]]
+Test suite directories can be initialized with initialization files. [[User Guide: Creating test suites][UG Creating test suites]]

 Meta data is **Not** in the scope of this exam.